Lucien Dodge

 Lucien Dodge (born June 24, 1984) (Note: Dodge's birthday is on June 24, and he states that he was 28 in July 2012.
-His full birth date, June 24, 1984, is calculated from these two statements.) is an American voice actor who does work in animation, anime and video games.
-He is mostly known for his characters in anime such as Waver Velvet in Fate/Zero, Maron and Chili in Pokémon, K1-B0 in Danganronpa V3: Killing Harmony, Yuma Kokohead in Master Detective Archives: Rain Code, Takumu Mayuzumi in Accel World, the title character of the video game Dust: An Elysian Tail, Mahito in Jujutsu Kaisen, Metphies in Godzilla: Planet of the Monsters, Godzilla: City on the Edge of Battle, and Godzilla: The Planet Eater, and Akaza in Demon Slayer.
+His full birth date, June 24, 1984, is calculated from these two statements.) is an American voice actor who does work in animation, anime, and video games.
+He is mostly known for his characters in anime such as Waver Velvet in Fate/Zero, Maron and Chili in Pokémon, K1-B0 in Danganronpa V3: Killing Harmony, Yuma Kokohead in Master Detective Archives: Rain Code, Takumu Mayuzumi in Accel World, the title character of the video game Dust: An Elysian Tail, Mahito and Takuma Ino in Jujutsu Kaisen, Metphies in Godzilla: Planet of the Monsters, Godzilla: City on the Edge of Battle, and Godzilla: The Planet Eater, and Akaza in Demon Slayer.
 He has also read for audio books for Live Oak Media.
 Dodge has appeared on voice acting panels at T-Mode, Otakon, and NohCon, has been a special guest teacher at NYU, and had appeared at the National Audio Theater Festival for six consecutive years.
 He lives in Los Angeles, California, in an apartment with his partner, Erica Mendez.
 They have been together for about twelve years as of 2022.
 He has been heard in commercials endorsing products such as Pop Tarts, Minute Maid, Verizon Wireless, Kellogg's and Chevrolet.